Network effects in default clustering for large systems: Well-posedness of the model and main results

-Now, we are in position to state the main result of the paper. \begin{theorem} Let Assumptions \ref{A:Assumption1}-\ref{unbdd_b} hold.
-We have that $\mu^{N}_{\cdot}$ converges in distribution to $\bar{\mu}_{\cdot}$ in $D_E[0,T]$.
+Now, we are in position to state the main result of the paper. \begin{theorem} Let Assumptions \ref{A:Assumption2}-\ref{unbdd_b} hold.
+We have that $\mu^{N}_{\cdot}$ converges in distribution to the measure valued process $\bar{\mu}_{\cdot}$ with values in $D_E[0,T]$.
 The evolution of $\bar{\mu}_{\cdot}$ is given by the measure evolution equation